tharun1405/AI_interior_design/README.md

 #NOTE!!!
 Start the server script first and start the frontend server

-# Step 6: Start the backend server. (restart the server if any changes)
+# Step 6: Start the backend server in "/server" . (restart the server if any changes)
 npm start

 # Step 4: Start the frontend development server with auto-reloading and an instant preview.